A Real Estate Pro-tip Every Investor Should Know In 2022: Leverage

 Here are some tips by which you can reduce the risk of investing through leverage:

-- Prefer Home loans that come at a lower interest rate and other cost associated to taking the loan
+- Prefer Home loans that come at a lower interest rate and other cost associated with taking the loan

 - Invest in Multiple properties